BGXpress Framework Introduction

 BGXCommander uses CocoaPods to get the latest versions of certain third party libraries.
 In order for it to build properly, you should install Cocoapods.
 Visit https://cocoapods.org for more information about installing CocoaPods.

 To get started with BGXpress.framework, it may be useful to build, run, and examine the BGXCommander sample app.
 To open it, locate the file called BGXCommander.xcworkspace and open it using Xcode.
 Note that of this writing Apple does not support CoreBluetooth in the iOS Simulator.
 The BGXCommander app does run in the Simulator, but does not support connecting to a real BGX device.
 Instead it uses dummy devices to populate the device list.
-In order to interact with a BGX device, you will need an iOS device that supports BLE (iPhone 4s or better) and a signing certificate in order to build/run BGXCommander on your device.
+To interact with a BGX device, you will need an iOS device that supports BLE (iPhone 4s or better) and a signing certificate to build/run BGXCommander on your device.
 See http://developer.apple.com for details on how to obtain a signing certificate.
 While you can also get BGXCommander from the iOS App Store, building it yourself allows you to inspect the running code to see how it uses the BGXpress framework.

 The BGXDevice class represents a BGX.
 You can use this class to perform various operations on the BGXDevice such as Connect, Disconnect, read, write, as well as checking its properties such as BusMode, identifier, etc. There are two delegate protocols that you can use.
 The BGXSerialDelegate protocol is used to read and write data and be notified about bus mode changes.
 The BGXDeviceDelegate protocol is used for detecting device level changes such as change to the connection state.